Aristotle on the Heavens

 Ch.
 VII, page 180

-The notion was widely held in antiquity that bodies moving through air became heated by it.
+The notion was widely held in antiquity that bodies moving through

 Cf. Lucretius vi.
 178: plumbea vero glans etiam longo cursu volvenda liquescit.